Updated on: July 19, 2021

 Research Is Key

-Even though it often means forgoing a test drive, buying a car sight-unseen doesn’t have to subject you to mechanical nightmares.
-Thanks to resources like CarGurus’ Questions page, you don’t have to go pester the local mechanic for information on your prospective purchase’s most common problems (although it wouldn’t hurt).
+Even though it often means forgoing a test drive, buying a car from a different state doesn't have to subject you to mechanical nightmares.
+Thanks to resources like CarGurus' Questions page, you don't have to go pester the local mechanic for information on your prospective purchase's most common problems (although it wouldn't hurt).

-The first step to buying a car sight unseen is learning as much as you can about the make and model.
+The first step to making an out-of-state vehicle purchase is much the same as buying any car: learn as much as you can about the make and model.
 Find out whether any mechanical or electrical gremlins tended to surface in a specific model year and whether any recalls have been issued.
-A little information can go a long way in ensuring you don’t agree to buy a lemon.
-Take a stroll over to the National Highway Traffic Safety Administration (NHTSA)’s website to determine whether there are any outstanding recalls on the model(s) you’re interested in.
+A little information can go a long way toward ensuring you don't agree to buy a lemon.
+Take a stroll over to the National Highway Traffic Safety Administration (NHTSA)’s website to determine whether there are any outstanding recalls on the model(s) you're interested in.
 If there are, be sure to ask potential sellers whether the recalls have been addressed.

 Research Regional Price Trends

-If you’re looking to buy a car sight unseen, it’s most likely because you hope that will lead to a better deal than those currently offered on local dealership lots.
+If you're looking to cross state lines as part of the car-buying process, it's most likely because you hope that will lead to a better deal than those currently offered on local dealership lots.
 And you know what?
 It probably will!
 If you can stretch your search area, you stand to find plenty of great deals by taking advantage of regional pricing trends.
 The classic example is New England or Colorado residents shopping in Florida or Texas for 4-wheel-drive vehicles, but sometimes individual regions will have varied market values, regardless of climate differences.

 Research has shown that individual markets often host widely different values for specific cars, and sometimes flying to a different part of the country to buy a car can end up saving you hundreds (if not thousands) of dollars—even after you factor in transportation costs.
 In fact, if we may be so bold to say it, regional market values are one of the elements that make CarGurus such a valuable resource.
 The CarGurus Instant Market Value is designed to take region into consideration when delivering deal ratings on used-car listings.
 If you're planning to buy a car sight unseen, do some research into regional price trends and identify which locations are offering the best deals.